MariusLang/node-red-contrib-feiertage-austria/README.md

 [![NPM](https://nodei.co/npm/node-red-contrib-feiertage-austria.png?compact=true)](https://nodei.co/npm/node-red-contrib-feiertage-austria/)

-The Node Red **Feiertage Austria** node is the ultimative node to get information about austrian holidays.
+The Node Red **Feiertage Austria** node is the ultimate node to get information about austrian holidays.

 Is there any holiday missing?
 Write an issue!
 I'm going to add this holiday for you.